VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 `vmstorage` nodes may experience increased usage for CPU, RAM and disk IO during [rolling restarts](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#no-downtime-strategy), since they need to process higher load when some of `vmstorage` nodes are temporarily unavailable in the cluster.

+The following approaches can be used for reducing resource usage at `vmstorage` nodes during rolling restart:

+- To pass `-disableReroutingOnUnavailable` command-line flag to `vminsert` nodes, so they pause data ingestion when `vmstorage` nodes are restarted instead of re-routing the ingested data to other available `vmstorage` nodes.

-It is possible to reduce resource usage spikes by running more `vminsert` nodes and by passing bigger values to `-storage.vminsertConnsShutdownDuration` (available from [v1.95.0](https://docs.victoriametrics.com/CHANGELOG.html#v1950)) command-line flag at `vmstorage` nodes.
-In this case `vmstorage` increases the interval between gradual closing of `vminsert` connections during graceful shutdown.
+- To pass bigger values to `-storage.vminsertConnsShutdownDuration` (available from [v1.95.0](https://docs.victoriametrics.com/CHANGELOG.html#v1950)) command-line flag at `vmstorage` nodes.In this case `vmstorage` increases the interval between gradual closing of `vminsert` connections during graceful shutdown.
   This reduces data ingestion slowdown during rollout restarts.

   Make sure that the `-storage.vminsertConnsShutdownDuration` is smaller than the graceful shutdown timeout configured at the system which manages `vmstorage`
   (e.g. Docker, Kubernetes, systemd, etc.).
 Otherwise the system may kill `vmstorage` node before it finishes gradual closing of `vminsert` connections.

 See also [minimum downtime strategy](#minimum-downtime-strategy).